msadowski/weeklyrobotics/supporters.md

 #### Business Patrons

-* Place for your company name [by supporting the newsletter](https://www.patreon.com/WeeklyRobotics)
+* Place for your company name [by becoming a Business sponsor](https://www.patreon.com/WeeklyRobotics)

 #### Personal Patrons